You are here:

 The procedure may be a little uncomfortable.
 There may be some minor bleeding immediately afterwards, particularly for those with pre-existing lesions of the anal canal, such as anal warts.
 It is possible that you will notice a small amount of blood in your first bowel motion following the procedure, but this should not persist.

-The table below lists the common results of anal Pap smears, and gives some possible implications.
+The table below lists the common results of anal cytology swabs, and gives some possible implications.

 Note: None of the above results indicate that cancer is present.